 VeriSign Inc. vowed to expand iDefense's Vulnerability Contributor Program (VCP) when it purchased the Reston, Va.-based security firm earlier this month.
-Then an Austin-based competitor launched its own program to pay researchers
+Then an Austin-based competitor launched its own program to pay researchers for vulnerability intelligence.

 Tuesday, one day after 3Com and its TippingPoint division unveiled its Zero-Day Initiative (ZDI), Mountain View, Calif.-based VeriSign upped the ante, announcing big increases in what it will pay researchers for details on new security holes.